fifi-dev/tp_api/README.md

 ### Description :

-Today Weather a website allowing to know the weather of the day thanks to the use of an API of [OpenWeather](https://openweathermap.org/).
+Today Weather a website allowing to know the weather of the day thanks to the use of an API of [Superheroapi](https://www.superheroapi.com/).

 ### Built With :

 This project was carried out with the use of the following languages :

-* HTML
-* CSS
+* SYMFONY
-* JAVASCRIPT
+* BOOSTRAP

 ## Getting Started